srobo/kitbook/Match-Scoring.md

 ### Match Scorer

-A match scorer is responsible for ensuring that the scores from the matches are entered in a timely fashion.
-They will usually be stationed at a desk near the arena(s) for the duration of their role.
+A match scorer is responsible for ensuring that the scores from the matches are recorded and entered in a timely fashion.
+They may not bring in any subordinate volunteers.